WA9ONY/Adafruit-Feather/README.md

   - Tue.
 1pm PST JP’s Product Pick of the Week
     - Example of using the product & 50% discout during the live video.
     - [Discord Adafruit # live-broadcast-chat](https://discord.com/channels/327254708534116352/330406870256975873)
   - Wed.
+8:00am PST 3D Hangouts with Noe and Pedro Ruiz
+  - Wed.
 4:30pm PST Live SHOW and TELL
     - [Share Your Project on Adafruit Show and Tell](https://learn.adafruit.com/show-and-tell)
   - Wed.
 5:00pm PST Live ASK AN ENGINEER